Can CBD oil relieve arthritis pain?

-CBD oil, also called hemp oil, is an oil made from an extract from cannabis plants.
+Cannabidiol (CBD) oil, also called hemp oil, contains CBD extracts from cannabis plants.
 Some people use CBD oil to relieve pain associated with chronic conditions, such as arthritis.

 This article looks at the scientific evidence behind the benefits, uses, and side effects of CBD oil.
-Read on to understand whether CBD oil may be an effective treatment for arthritis and chronic pain.
+In this article, we examine whether CBD oil may be an effective treatment for arthritis and chronic pain.

 What is CBD oil?

 CBD oil is the oil derived from hemp, which is a type of cannabis plant.